LedgerHQ/ragger/_sources/glossary.rst.txt

      allowing to easily control and communicate with said emulator.

    Stax
-     **Stax** is the latest Ledger device which, in a programmatic point of view, mostly differs from previous devices by its richer UI and a touch screen, justifying the usage of the new graphic library, :term:`NBGL`.
+     **Stax** is the most premium Ledger device which, in a programmatic point of view, mostly differs from previous devices by its richer UI and a touch screen, justifying the usage of the new graphic library, :term:`NBGL`.

    Use Case